 Occupational licensing reform bills, for example, have included provisions that would:

 - bar many professionals holding certifications from private organizations from using the titles “certified” or “registered”;

-- establish governmental certification programs that would supplant private certification programs, in some circumstances.
+- establish governmental certification programs that would supplant private certification programs, in some circumstances; and/or

-The PCC’s activities on behalf of members include development of research and white papers on the value of private professional certification programs and the effects of legislation affecting professional certification and occupational licensing; liaison with stakeholders supporting or opposing such legislation to educate them about the Coalition’s positions and to advocate for elimination of harmful language in proposed or model legislation; and ongoing monitoring and analysis of state and federal legislative activity in this area.
-Coalition members have access to written resources, updates and strategy sessions.
-The Coalition will also engage in advocacy campaigns and provide members with resources and tools to advocate to legislators regarding pending legislation that affects professional certification.
+The PCC’s activities on behalf of members include development of research and white papers on the value of private professional certification programs and the effects of legislation attempting to reform professional certification and occupational licensing; communication with stakeholders supporting or opposing such legislation to educate them about the Coalition’s positions and to advocate for the elimination of harmful language in proposed or model legislation; and ongoing monitoring and analysis of state and federal legislative activity in this area.
+Coalition members have access to written resources, detailed member-only legislation watchlists, regular member strategy calls, and time written updates.
+The Coalition also engages in advocacy campaigns and provide members with resources and tools to engage in advocacy with legislators regarding pending legislation that affects professional certification.